Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Quantum simulation of imaginary-time evolution

 To the best of our knowledge, this is the first quantum imaginary-time evolution algorithm that theoretically achieves polynomial scaling of resource complexity with respect to the imaginary-time duration $\tau$, while maintaining precision of $\BigO{\poly(\tau^{-1})}$.
-Compared with existing works that are either heuristic or theoretically infeasible for large $\tau$, our algorithm is efficient in terms of evolution time, and hence can be considered as a significant advance on the problem of imaginary-time evolution.
-Proofs of theorems in this section are deferred to Appendix~\ref{appendix:ite}.
-In the next section, we show how to apply the idea of preparing ITE states to prepare the ground state and estimate the ground-state energy.
+Compared with existing works that are either heuristic or theoretically infeasible for large $\tau$, our algorithm is efficient in terms of evolution time, and hence can be considered as an advance on the problem of imaginary-time evolution.

+We also extend our discussion to imaginary-time evolutions over short time intervals, which is practically relevant when one wishes to implement many short ITE fragments interleaved with other operations, as in the setting of Section~\ref{sec:lindbladian}.
+This analysis is non-trivial, because existing long-time guarantees cannot be applied directly.
+In this regime, we show that, provided one has \emph{a priori} spectral information obtained from phase-estimation-type algorithms at some longer evolution time, it is possible to design practical algorithms for short imaginary-time evolution with controlled success probability and error bounds.
+For notational simplicity, we write the \emph{ITE circuit} with post-selected ancilla as